-Being a great friend, I felt Leann has tried sharing some personal issues which I had the chance to listen to in a briefly way but I never had the guts to ask directly if there is something I can do as I think is her way of release some steam from problems so I prefer to be just an active listener, if she allows me, I will definitely show her my support and give an advice.
+Being a close friend, Leann had tried sharing some personal issues, which I had the chance to listen to briefly but never had the guts to ask directly whether there was something I could do about them.
+I think it’s her way of releasing some steam, so I preferred to be just an active listener.
+If she allows me, I will definitely show her my support and give advice.

-A day came when she had something different to tell, this wasn’t only personal issues but something so private that I could saw in her eyes that she really was hesitating and for some reason avoiding going deep into her things.
+A day came, though, when she had something different to tell me.
+This wasn’t just personal issues but something so private that I saw in her eyes that she really was hesitating and, for some reason, avoiding going deeper into things.

-After a brief pause, I said, I’m not trying to judge you but you have been doing this in every conversation we had and I’m wondering if I had done something to lose your trust or is it something else?
+After a brief pause, I said, “I’m not trying to judge you, but you have been doing this in every conversation we’ve had, and I’m wondering if I’ve done something to lose your trust.
+Or is it something else?”

-She just smirked at me and said I will definitely will gather my thoughts and open up to you soon but today is about you.
+She just smirked at me, and said, “I will definitely gather my thoughts and open up to you soon, but today is about you.”

-I just smirked back at her and said Leann, you’re my friend, confidante, and I trust you and I do know you’re a logical and very analytical person.
-It was funny watching her face while I talked, just lifting her eyebrows and doing some mimics as she were a psychologist or something… that just broke the ice and gave me the strength to open up about my experience.
+I just returned her smirk, and said, “Leann, you’re my friend, confidante, and I trust you.
+I know you’re a very logical and analytical person.”
+It was funny watching her face while I talked, just lifting her eyebrows and mimicking me, as if she were a psychologist or something. . . .
+That broke the ice and gave me the strength to open up about my experience.

-She just said, well I’m all ears, what is troubling your mind, Sheryl?
+She said, “Well, I’m all ears.
+What’s troubling you, Sheryl?”

-Look, Leann, I’ve been experiencing a couple of things that might sound made up or fake but you know how much I love reading and especially about the spiritual world…
+“Leann, I’ve been experiencing a couple of things that might sound made-up or fake, but you know how much I love reading—especially about the spiritual world. . . .”

-she just rolled up her eyes and said look, I’m your friend but I think getting into that kind of topics will only scare you and affect your emotions.
+She rolled her eyes and replied, “Look, I’m your friend, but I think getting into that stuff will only scare you and affect your emotions.”

-But Leann…
+“But, Leann—”

-Then she stopped me and said, I’ve heard a lot of people complaining about having sleep issues after watching movies or reading stuff like that, and is only because it stays in your subconscious…
+She stopped me and said, “I’ve heard a lot of people complaining about having sleep issues after watching movies or reading stuff like that, and it’s only because it stays in your subconscious”

-I was just listening to her… as a good attorney she is, she will prove her point right before anyone else, it was kind of funny looking at her going so passional about it.
+I was listening to her. . . .
+As the good attorney she is, she tries to prove her point before anything else.
+It was kind of funny looking at her talking so passionately about it.

-And she kept talking… so of course, you will carry with those thoughts in your mind right before sleep…
+And she kept speaking. . . .
+“So, of course, you will carry with those thoughts in your mind right before sleep.”

-I said Leann, I’m not having sleep issues or anything like it.
-I just…
+I said, “Leann, I’m not having sleep issues or anything like it.
+I just . . .”

-You just what?
-She asked.
+“You just what?” she asked.

-I might have witnessed something and that’s what I want to talk about with you…
+“I might have witnessed something, and that’s what I want to talk about with you. . . .”

-so finally she kept silent.
+So finally she kept silent.

-I said look… I was performing some kind of ritual from one of the books I had, supposedly It prepares your spirit to leave your physical body but you know I’m skeptical and I do like to try things and I tried a lot of stuff in the past as well and nothing happened but… this time seems luck wasn’t on my side.
+I said, “Look . . .
+I was performing some kind of ritual from one of the books I had.
+Supposedly, it prepares your spirit to leave your physical body.
+Now, you know I’m skeptical but I do like to try things, and I tried a lot of stuff in the past, as well, and nothing happened, but . . . this time seems luck wasn’t on my side.”

-Ok… She spoke.
-Wait are you having paranormal experiences like seeing ghosts or stuff like it?

-You got to be kidding me, Sheryl, come on… you know how stupid it sounds right, you don’t even believe in that, somehow, you’re non-skeptical now??
+“Okay . . .” she replied.
+“Wait, are you having paranormal experiences, like seeing ghosts or something like that?
+You’ve got to be kidding me, Sheryl.
+Come on . . . you know how stupid it sounds, right?
+You don’t even believe in that.
+Somehow you’re non-skeptical now?”

-I said… Leann please, I’m trusting you on this, this is serious and I might haven’t done a proper wave off of the entities…
+I said, “Leann, please, I’m trusting you on this.
+This is serious and I might not have done a proper dispelling of the entities. . . .”